 Here are a few ideas to get started.

-Try super thrilling sports like white water rafting, surfing, kayaking or waterskiing.
+Try super thrilling sports for a new experience.
+Grab an inflatable kayak and go kayaking.
+Be daring and go white water rafting, surfing, or waterskiing.

 Why not test your teens will power and determination?
 If he is wanting in these areas, this is a great way to build them.